 Although the congruence between the theory of cancer initiation and progression and evolutionary and ecological concepts are increasingly accepted, this area of research is still in its infancy.
 Applying evolutionary ecology to oncology is particularly crucial because treatment strategies have so far not lived up to expectations.
 Auspiciously, an increasing number of scientists and clinicians are now actively involved in pursuing interdisciplinary research and apply an evolutionary ecology view to cancer emergence and progression.
 This scientific community capitalizes on a panel of specialists using different, yet complementary approaches to cancer: mathematics, ecology, cell and evolutionary biology, and clinical research.
 This interdisciplinary field of study is also now moving beyond its descriptive phase and into the new dimensions of applying the theoretical understanding of cancer adaptations to treatment and prevention.
 Apart from cancer being a problem of humanity, it also has, a so far largely underestimated but significant impact on ecosystem functioning.
 Similar to humans, benign and malignant tumors are frequent in animals and prior to eventually causing death, cancer is likely to influence the organisms’ fitness by reducing competitive abilities, increasing susceptibility to pathogens and vulnerability to predation.
 For all these reasons we feel that it is timely to provide an up-to-date, authoritative and challenging symposium on the topic of Ecology, Evolution and Cancer.

-Invited speaker: Robert Gatenby “Harnessing evolution to optimize cancer therapy”
+Invited speaker: Robert Gatenby “Integrating evolutionary principles into cancer therapy”

 S69.
 Evolutionary Physiology